 Chronic headache sufferers know that headaches can interfere with work, social activities and even completing the simplest task such as getting dressed.

-- Keep a headache journal to give you some clues as to the triggers
+- Learn what stressors triggers your headaches – conflict, noise, food, wine, odours.
+Keep a headache journal to give you some clues as to the triggers

 - Get plenty of sleep

 - Get outside

 - Learn relaxation techniques such as pressure point, deep breathing, visualization and muscle relaxation

 - Talk to your doctor or pharmacist about your headaches

 - Through education, appropriate accommodations can be determined and guilt and stigma reduced.